jd-solanki/anu/docs/guide/getting-started/installation.md

 }
 ```

-If you have typescript project, you have to configure above in `tsconfig.json` file.
+If you have a typescript project, you will have to configure the above in the `tsconfig.json` file.

 That's it, enjoy the autocompletion 🥳